Home

 11.12 Upon being upgraded to an occupational title with a higher maximum rate, an employee will receive on the nearest Monday an increase of ten (10) percent or the minimum of the new occupational title, whichever is higher.
 The effective date of upgrade commences the 4 step twenty— six (26) week automatic progression period.

-(b) If an employee is downgraded due to layoff, his rate will be reduced to the maximum rate of the new occupational title or left at the present rate, whichever is less.
+(b) If an employee is downgraded due to layoff, their rate will be reduced to the maximum rate of the new occupational title or left at the present rate, whichever is less.
 If the new rate is below the maximum, time accumulated towards an automatic progression in the previous classification will be credited towards automatic progression in the new occupational title.

 11.14 Upon being transferred to an occupational title in the same labor grade, an employee’s wage rate will remain the same and time accumulated toward automatic progression in the previous occupational title will be credited towards automatic progression in the new occupational title.